 - Summer jobs and your thesis are a great way to get you working for a Finnish company.

 - Speaking Finnish is a valuable asset.
 Nobody expects you to be fluent in a heartbeat.
-Many schools offer free Finnish courses for international students.
+You can start immediately and take my free Finnish Pronunciation for Beginners course.

-- If Finnish is impossible for you, don’t be discouraged.
+- If Finnish feels impossible, don’t be discouraged, keep your head down and continue your studies.
+Just imagine where you’ll be in six months!
 Your attitude, ability to learn and social skills are the biggest factors in scoring a job.